awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 The following are Amazon RDS storage limitations:
 + You can't decrease allocated storage for a DB instance\.
-+ If your DB instance is running on a previous generation instance class, adding storage or converting to a different storage type can take time and might slightly reduce the performance of your DB instance\.
++ If your DB instance is running on a previous\-generation instance class, adding storage or converting to a different storage type can take time and might slightly reduce the performance of your DB instance\.
 So, you should plan when to make these changes\.

   Although your DB instance is available for reads and writes when adding storage, you might experience degraded performance until the process is complete\.
 Adding storage might take several hours; the duration of the process depends on several factors such as database load, storage size, storage type, and amount of IOPS provisioned\.
 Typical scale storage time, depending on the size of the source volume, is between one and two hours, but can take up to several days in some cases\.
 During the scaling process, the DB instance is available for use but might experience performance degradation\.
 While storage is being added, nightly backups are suspended and no other Amazon RDS operations can take place, including modify, reboot, delete, create Read Replica, and create DB Snapshot\.

   For more information about DB instance classes, see [DB Instance Class](Concepts.DBInstanceClass.md)\.

-+ For any type of instance class \(next generation, current generation, or previous generation\), storage conversions to or from magnetic storage and any other type of storage can take a long time\.
++ For any type of instance class \(latest\-generation, current\-generation, or previous\-generation\), storage conversions to or from magnetic storage and any other type of storage can take a long time\.
 Storage conversions between magnetic storage and general purpose \(SSD\) storage can potentially deplete the initial 5\.4 million I/O credits \(3,000 IOPS X 30 minutes\) allocated for general purpose \(SSD\) storage\.
 When performing these storage conversions, the first 82 GiB of data is converted at approximately 3,000 IOPS\.
 The remaining data is converted at the base performance rate of 3 IOPS per GiB of allocated general purpose \(SSD\) storage\.
 This approach can result in longer conversion times\.